ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

 Now that we have our basic building blocks set up, we need to actually implement this into our login workflow.
 Again, we’re focused on just the email/password implementation.
-(And if you’re following along with Supabase’s Docuemntation we’re on [**Email Auth with PKCE flow for SSR**](https://supabase.com/docs/guides/auth/server-side/email-based-auth-with-pkce-flow-for-ssr?queryGroups=framework&framework=remix)).
+(And if you’re following along with Supabase’s Documentation we’re on [**Email Auth with PKCE flow for SSR**](https://supabase.com/docs/guides/auth/server-side/email-based-auth-with-pkce-flow-for-ssr?queryGroups=framework&framework=remix)).

 First, we need to create a file `app/routes/auth.confirm.tsx` and add the following code: